 - Cornstarch: In a separate bowl mix 1 tablespoon cornstarch with 1 tablespoon of water, then pour into soup.

-If you accidentally make it too thick, just add a little milk to thin it out.
+If you accidentally make it too thick, just add a little milk, water or broth to thin it out.

 For more chicken soup recipes, check out:

 Chili’s Chicken Enchilada Soup Recipe

 - 3 chicken breast cooked and cubed

 - 2 cans chicken broth (14.5 oz cans)

 - 1 c masa harina corn tortilla mix – found near flour/corn muffin mix

 - 3 c water divided